larpon/tipsy/README.md

 A simple (experimental) productivity tool written in [v](https://vlang.io/).

-How tipsy work:
+How tipsy works:
-1. Extracts information from active X11 window(s)
+1. Extract information (title, pid, window id etc.) from active X11 window
-2. Try to generate a meaningful context set
+2. Generate a meaningful context keyword set
-3. Write the context to disk for clients to build meaningful context output from
+3. Write the context keywords to disk for clients to build meaningful output from

 Currently tipsy only work on X11/Linux hosts.